 - Communication (e.g., speech problems, difficulty remembering appropriate words, swallowing problems)

-- Cognition (e.g., mental functioning and organization, memory problems)
+- Cognition (e.g., organization and memory problems)

 - Control of bowel and bladder function

 The team will work together to assist in improving the patient's skills to return to their prior level of functioning.
 The team also helps the patient to use exercise and training to make the best use of muscles that are recovering.
 Expert medical treatment from the team is meant to simplify the care that is needed so that the patient can return to home, family, and work.

 The team members—physiatrists, physical therapists, occupational therapists, and speech therapists—are discussed in more detail.

 Physiatrists are medical doctors who specialize in physical medicine and rehabilitation including pain management and spine problems.
 They help people regain function after surgery, a stroke, or an injury.

 Physiatrists lead a team of health professionals that may include rehabilitation nurses, physical therapists, occupational therapists, speech pathologists, therapeutic recreational specialists, and social workers.
 These rehabilitation specialists work together to improve a person's recovery from an illness, surgery, or injury with the goal of returning to their previous lifestyle of independence.